What is Medicated-Assisted Detox?

 Dr. Craig Smith has been with Cliffside Malibu since 2016, with previous positions being held in both private practice and other treatment centers similar to Cliffside Malibu.
 He earned his bachelor’s degree in Biomedical Sciences from University of California at Riverside, and went on to receive his Doctor of Medicine in 1986 from University of California at Los Angeles.
 Dr. Smith is a licensed California Physician and Surgeon and holds certifications in the Society of Addiction Medicine, the American Board of Addiction Medicine, the American Board of Surgery and the National Board of Medical Examiners.
 He also has over 45 pieces of published peer-review work.

-Dr. Smith is not only an addictionologist and the Medical Director of Cliffside, he also heads up the detoxification program.
+Dr. Smith is not only a person with substance use disorderionologist and the Medical Director of Cliffside, he also heads up the detoxification program.
 He believes that it is most important to treat each patient individually, and develop a comprehensive treatment program for each and every person.
 This is because everyone has very different needs, backgrounds, medical needs and addiction can look and react different for everyone.

 “What level of care provided to each individual is determined by six dimensions of addiction, factors that include the patient’s history of treatment and whether an intolerance to drugs or alcohol has developed.
 Ultimately, we look at whether withdrawal poses any severe health danger,” says Smith.